viet34tqc/notebook/nest.md

 NestJS runs in `Module` structure.
 You will have many modules in the app, ex: user module, authentication module...

-Each module has a seperate `Controller` to handle routing.
+Each module has a seperate `Controller` to handle incoming request an return responses to the client.
 For each route, the Controller will invoke a `Service` method to perform the logic.
 A service is a `Provider`, which can be injectable.
 So, before invoking a method from `Service` class, we have to add the service to the `providers` array of that module.

 ```ts
 // cats.module.ts